nickklos10/AI-emotion-analyzer/README.md

 # NLP Emotion Detection Web App

-This is a simple web application that detects emotions in text using OpenAI's GPT-4o-mini model.
+This is a web application that detects emotions in text using OpenAI's GPT-4o-mini model.
 The app is built with Flask for the backend and HTML/CSS/JavaScript for the frontend.
 It allows users to input text, analyzes the sentiment, and returns the likelihood of each emotion as a percentage.

 ### Table of Contents